pskowronek/home-air-quality-and-assistant/README.md

 ## Visualizer

 To visualize the sensor's air quality readings I used this project that I'm also a co-author: [pm-home-station](https://github.com/rjaros87/pm-home-station/).
-It uses alpha build that supports small screen screens, Kiosk mode and PMS5003ST sensor that is able to measure formaldehyde concentration, humidity and temperature on top of pm2.5 and pm10 particles.
+It uses alpha build that supports small displays, Kiosk mode and PMS5003ST sensor that is able to measure formaldehyde concentration, humidity and temperature on top of pm2.5 and pm10 particles.

 The visualizer displays:
 - PM 1.0/2.5/10 readings + charts (PMS7003 and PMS5003ST)